c3er/mdview/README.md

 The icon is made with help of [Inkscape](https://inkscape.org/en/) and [ImageMagick](https://www.imagemagick.org).
 While the application icon does not look too bad, a proper icon for Markdown *documents* is missing yet.

-Note: you may encounter some issue when trying to build the electron distribution i.e. the build may (partially) fail.
+Note: you may encounter some issue when trying to build the Electron distribution i.e. the build may (partially) fail.
 A possible fix is described here [not able to build installer/uninstaller (ERR_ELECTRON_BUILDER_CANNOT_EXECUTE)](doc/development-build-installer-issue.md)

 ### Debugging